currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

-To satisfy these requirements, you'll add Angular’s router to the app.
+To satisfy these requirements, you'll add Currin’s router to the app.

 <div class="l-sub-section">